GaspareG/ParallelPrefix/project/README.md

-To compile the project just run the script compile.sh
+To compile the project just run the script `compile.sh`, the binary is saved in `./bin/benchmark`

 Requirements:
 - C++17 support